KAMA (AM)

-KAMA (750 kHz) is an AM radio station broadcasting a Spanish hot adult contemporary format.
-Licensed to El Paso, Texas, United States, the station serves the El Paso area.
-The station is owned by 97.5 Licensee TX, LLC, and operated by Pro Radio LLC.
+KAMA (750 kHz) is a commercial radio station in El Paso, Texas.
+It is owned by 97.5 Licensee TX, LLC, and operated by Pro Radio LLC.
+It broadcasts an English-language contemporary hit radio format for the nearby El Paso metropolitan area and across the border in Ciudad Juárez.

-The nighttime signal of KAMA reduces power to 1 kilowatt and becomes highly directional to the west in order to protect the skywave signal of WSB in Atlanta.
-WSB is a Class A dominant station on 750 AM, a United States and Canadian clear-channel frequency shared with CBGY in Bonavista, Newfoundland and Labrador. is the Canadian Class A station on 750 AM.
+By day, KAMA is powered at 10,000 watts.
+But at night, to avoid interfering with other stations, it reduces power to 1,000 watts.
+AM 750 is a clear channel frequency reserved for Class A WSB Atlanta, KFQD Anchorage and CBGY Newfoundland.
+That requires KAMA to use a directional antenna at all times with a two-tower array in the daytime and four towers at night.
+Programming on KAMA is also heard on 99-watt FM translator K224FC at 92.7 MHz.

 History

+Early years

-The station went on the air on July 11, 1985.
-It served as a relocation of KAMA, which had been at 1060 (later KXPL) and aired a Spanish-language format with a heritage stretching to Juárez's XELO-AM.
-The move to 750 allowed KAMA to stop being a daytimer and created a new station, KFNA, at 1060.
+The station signed on the air on July 11, 1985.
+It served as a relocation of KAMA, which had been at 1060 AM and it aired a Spanish-language format with a heritage stretching to Juárez's XELO-AM.
+The move to 750 allowed KAMA to broadcast around the clock.
+(The 1060 frequency had been for daytime use only due to a more powerful station on 1060 in Mexico City.
+A new El Paso station was later created at 1060, KFNA although that is now dark.)

-The station was sold to Tichenor Media, operator of longtime rival KBNA, in 1994.
-Tichenor merged into Heftel Broadcasting in 1997, changed name to Hispanic Broadcasting Corp in 2000, and merged into Univision Communications in 2003.
+In 1994, KAMA 750 was sold to Tichenor Media, operator of longtime rival Spanish-language station KBNA.
+Tichenor merged into Heftel Broadcasting in 1997, changed its name to Hispanic Broadcasting Corp. in 2000.

+Univision ownership

+In 2003, Hispanic Broadcasting Corp. merged into Univision Communications.
+Univision is a large owner of Spanish-language television and radio stations across the U.S.

-For a time, beginning in 2012, KAMA was the El Paso outlet for the Univision America talk network, a format later moved to sister KQBU at 920 AM.
+For a time, beginning in 2012, KAMA was the El Paso outlet for the national Univision America talk network.
+That programming later moved to sister station KQBU at 920 AM.